cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Summary ####

-The data set consists of RGB images 32x32 pixels each.
+The data set consists of RGB images of German traffic signs, 32x32 pixels each.

 I used the pandas library to calculate summary statistics of the traffic signs data set: